Author: Kyle McCarthy

-Tags : Baby, Biking, FTF Scholarships, Hiking, Kids, Kids Club, National Parks, New York, North America, Teens, USA, Vermont, Watersports
+Tags : Baby, Biking, Family-Friendly Hotels, Hiking, Kids, Kids Club, Luxury Options, Multigen, New York, North America, Resort, Teens, USA, Vermont, Watersports

 Mohonk Mountain House, the Tyler Place Family Resort and Smugglers Notch are among the top family getaways in the Northeast, and all three will fulfill your vacation fantasy of clean air, natural beauty and a myriad of activities for all ages.
 However, the similarities end there as each creates a very different vacation experience.
 By comparing each resort’s ambience, accommodations and facilities, kid’s programs, and dining offerings you’ll be able to determine which resort fits your vacation needs, wants and desires.

 If you want to surround yourself with luxury, check-in to the breathtaking Mohonk Mountain House in beautiful New Paltz, New York.
 Mohonk.
 This property is open year-round, and is the most upscale of the three resorts, yet the majestic setting is surprisingly kid-friendly.

 As you drive up the winding scenic entrance, the hotel slowly comes into view.
 It immediately strikes you as unique because of its sheer size and design.
 Mohonk’s old-world architecture mixed with modern amenities communicates that this will be a unique, charming and relaxing vacation.
 Your first impression of luxury is proved correct when you drive up to the main entrance and are greeted by eager-to-please bell hops, valet parking attendants, and a quick check-in.
 By this point, your family is feeling very pampered.